ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 > is the case the target provider does not need to send a `revoke` to inform
 > the requester provider.

+The `consent_extensions` field is an AppDataDictionary; it is an extension point that borrows the same syntax as the app_data_dictionary MLS extension in {{Section 4.6 of !I-D.ietf-mls-extensions}}.

 ## Find internal address

 The identifier query is to find the internal URI for a specific user on a